-The STERLING PP is a wall mounted, low water content fanned balanced flue appliance suitable for central heating and hot water via a non storage water to water heat exchanger.
+The STERLING FF is a wall mounted, low water content fanned balanced flue appliance suitable for central heating and hot water via a non storage water to water heat exchanger.
 The maximum output is 23 kW (78480 Btu/h).

-The boiler is designed for sealed systems only and included in the appliance is the expansion vessel, circulating pump, temperature and pressure gauges, safety valve, electric connection box, and domestic expansion vessel.
+The boiler is designed for sealed systems only and included in the appliance are the expansion vessel, circulating pump, temperature and pressure gauges, safety valve, electric connection box, domestic expansion vessel and time clock.

-The standard flue assembly supplied with the boiler is 100 mm (4 in) dia pipe, can be directed to the rear or to the left or right and can be extended to a maximum length of 3 m. or 1.6 metres horizontally using the available 90° bend (see sections 1.4.1, 1.4.2 and 1.4.3 figures 2, 3, 3a, 3b, 3c).
+- 1) The standard flue assembly supplied with the boiler is 100 mm (4 in) dia pipe, can be directed to the rear or to the left or right and can be extented to a maximum length of 3 m, or 1,6 metres horizontally using the available 90° bend (see sections 1.4.1, 1.4.2 and 1.4.3 figures 2, 3, 3a, 3b, 3c). - 2) Vertical flue option (see section 1.4.4.).